Sufiyan-Khanzada/TicketingSystem-Using-Laravel-Breeze/README.md

 This is a demo project for junior Laravel developers to practice their skills.

-The task is fully described [in this article](https://laraveldaily.com/post/demo-project-laravel-support-ticket-system).
+The task is fully described [in this article].

 A few screenshots: